-Join Jen Kramer for an in-depth discussion in this video Incorporating images, part of Up and Running with Bootstrap 2.
+Join Jen Kramer for an in-depth discussion in this video Incorporating images, part of Learning Bootstrap 2.

 So this page is looking better than when we started, but it's still lacking in a lot of color and a lot of interest, and one of the things that we could do to make page more interesting and break up the text a little bit, of course, would be to add a few images.
 But in addition to that, I'd like to tell you about some great image treatments that ship with Bootstrap that are really fun.
 You can take a square image and apply a style to that.
 We will make it appear round on your web page.
 There is a treatment that will give you rounded corners on the images, and there is also something called the Polaroid treatment, it will put a gray line around your image, as well as a white border.